 Chairman of the Board, and one of the founders of Svenska Aerogel, Professor Christer Sjöström has been vital for the development of the company.
 He continues to maintain a central and driving position in the company as it enters a more commercial phase.

-Aerogel has long been regarded as a super material, not least by NASA, but has been too expensive for wide usage.
+Aerogel is since many years an attentive material, not least by NASA, but has been too expensive for wide usage.
 Could you briefly tell us how Aerogel got your attention?

 Aerogels have always aroused my interest, and that of other material researchers due to the material’s exciting properties such as low weight and great porosity, which mean groundbreaking possibilities.